 Speaking of which...

-Pretty simple — just add on a ManyPets wellness plan when you sign your furry friend up for insurance.
+Pretty simple—just purchase a ManyPets wellness plan when you sign your furry friend up for insurance.

-Just so you know, ManyPets uses the terms “wellness,” “preventive” and “routine” interchangeably.
-Basically, we’re talking about any regularly-expected care that has nothing to do with an accident or illness.
-Pet medical insurance companies never cover wellness as part of a standard insurance policy, and only some — *ahem* — offer a wellness add-on.
+Just so you know, ManyPets uses the terms “wellness,” “preventive,” and “routine” interchangeably.
+Basically, we’re talking about any regularly expected care that has nothing to do with an accident or illness.
+Pet health insurance companies never cover wellness as part of a standard insurance policy, and only some—*ahem*—offer a wellness plan.

-- Wellness exams and routine vaccinations, including rabies, Bordetella, DHPP, FVRCP, and Lyme
+Wellness exams and routine vaccinations, including rabies, Bordetella, DHPP, FVRCP, and Lyme: $150 per year

-- Dental cleaning, including brushing, scaling, and polishing
+Dental cleanings, including brushing, scaling, and polishing: $150 per year

-- Holistic care, including supplements and treatments to help with stress, anxiety, skin, coat, bone and joint care
+Holistic care, including supplements and treatments to help with stress, anxiety, skin, coat, bone, and joint care: $150 per year

-We strongly recommend that you add on a wellness package — it guarantees that your pet will be reimbursed for anticipated costs instead of just unexpected ones, and it saves you money in the long run.
+We strongly recommend that you purchase a wellness plan — it guarantees that your pet will be reimbursed for anticipated costs instead of just unexpected ones, and it saves you money in the long run.
 You can learn more about the ManyPets wellness plan here.

 Are There Breed-Specific Exclusions?